Skip navigation

 In rare cases, parathyroid cancer causes osteitis fibrosa.

-Osteitis fibrosa is now very rare in people who have hyperparathyroidism who have good access to medical care.
-It is more common in people who develop hyperparathyroidism at a young age, or who have untreated hyperparathyroidism for a long time.
+Osteitis fibrosa is now very rare in people who have hyperparathyroidism and good access to medical care.
+It is more common in people who develop hyperparathyroidism at a young age, or have untreated hyperparathyroidism for a long time.

 Symptoms